 I understand why these parents did what they did.
-I’m sure the boy, like a lot of 4 year olds, doesn’t eat many protein foods so the mom feels better even when he eats items like rolled tacos.
+I’m sure the boy, like a lot of 4-year-olds, doesn’t eat many protein foods so the mom feels better even when he eats items like rolled tacos.
 He probably has days he barely eats and days he eats a lot — they want his eating to be more “normal.”

 Yet most kids do well naturally.
-Research show that kids under 5 regulate their intake very well.
+Research shows that kids under 5 regulate their intake very well.
 Food intake may vary greatly from meal to meal, but young children are masters at getting the right amount of food for their bodies.

-That is, if parents served balanced meals and allow children to be in charge of how much they eat.
+That is if parents served balanced meals and allow children to be in charge of how much they eat.

 Why it’s so hard to raise an intuitive eater

 I’m the first to admit that raising an intuitive eater is hard.
 Society tends to accept the story above — it’s pretty commonplace for parents to get kids to eat more, or less if it’s unhealthy fare.
-According to a 2007 study published in Appetite, 85% of parents they try to get their child to eat more at mealtime by using reasoning, praise and food rewards.
+According to a 2007 study published in Appetite, 85% of parents try to get their child to eat more at mealtime by using reasoning, praise, and food rewards.

 The biggest challenge, I believe, is the psychological one.
-As parents we want so badly to nourish our kids that we often get lost in that desire.
+As parents, we want so badly to nourish our kids that we often get lost in that desire.
 We fail to see the big picture and the negative consequences that our actions can have over the long-term.

 When this happens — and it’s finally time to sit down to dinner she usually takes a few bites (or none at all) and is done.
 People often give me the look that says, “You’re going to let her get away with that?!”

 But if I make her eat more of the meal, what am I teaching her?
-It’s better to over-eat?
+It’s better to overeat?
 I do talk to her, ahead of time, about saving her appetite for the meal.
 And when she says she’s done I make sure to ask her if she’s full.

-The bottom line: I make a point to honor her hunger and fullness, even the times I’m disappointed she didn’t eat better, because I want her to grow into an adult who does the same.
+The bottom line: I make a point to honor her hunger and fullness, even the times I’m disappointed she didn’t eat better because I want her to grow into an adult who does the same.

 Use your kids’ eating behavior as a mirror

-While kid’s eating-behavior can drive us crazy, the emotion it stirs in us can be used as a mirror to what’s really going on.
+While kids’ eating-behavior can drive us crazy, the emotion it stirs in us can be used as a mirror to what’s really going on.
 Maybe we are too controlling with our own diet or eat past fullness and ignore our body’s signals.

 Think about it.
 How often do you fill up on food when out, only to go and finish your meal anyway?
 Maybe these little kids are on to something.